We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 The image hosting site Imgur has also been banned in Turkey, following an incident where two men took a district attorney hostage and posted an image of him at gunpoint on the website.

-There is very little transparency from the Turkish government, so it is hard to tell when a website might go down and whether or not it will come back online.
+There is very little transparency from the Turkish government, so it is hard to tell when a website might go down and whether it will come back online.

-The fact that online censorship is implemented so casually demonstrates the need to run a VPN in Turkey, where online resources can be closed off without warning or justification.
+The fact that online censorship is implemented so casually demonstrates the need to use a VPN in Turkey, where online resources can be closed off without warning or justification.

 It later emerged that the ban was made by accident, and only specific articles were supposed to be blocked.
 The other 135 independent news sites were not as lucky as Bianet, and remain offline.